 Yes, bullshit bingo.
 The puppet theater show means nothing if you are left without a house to live in nor food to feed your family.
 Too bad that those assigned to help the poor masses are to care for their own asses before they can think of really helping someone else.
 So many people have been dealing with a personal Katrina, yet white America got bored really quick when Katrina proved to have hurt the Black community and disunity the most.
 Continue reading

 Black European Alexandre Dumas, one of the most prolific writers of the 19th century, was born July 24, 1802, in Villers-Cotteréts near Paris, as Dumas Davy de la Pailleterie.

 He is one of the most widely read French authors.
-Many of his historical novels of high adventure were originally published as serials, including The Count of Monte Cristo, The Three Musketeers, Twenty Years After, and The Vicomte de Bragelonne: Ten Years Later.
+Many of his historical novels of high adventure were originally published as serials, including The Count of Monte Cristo, The Three Musketeers, Twenty Years After, and The Vicomte de Bragelonne: Ten Years Later, The Borgias.